English Chicken Pie (1 Piece)

 How to consume english chicken pie without glucose spikes

-Consume your chicken pie with a side of vegetables like broccoli, spinach, or kale.
-These vegetables can help slow down the absorption of glucose.
+Pair the chicken pie with a generous serving of non-starchy vegetables like broccoli, spinach, or kale.
+These vegetables are low in carbohydrates and high in fiber, which can help moderate blood sugar levels.

 Stay Hydrated